Haz001/TClock/README.md

   - this will allow different aligned text and cooler effects like dissolve and wipe effects
 - [ ] Man file
   - for Unix and Unix-Like (Linux) users to be able to get a manual.
+- [ ] uptime mode to display uptime
 - [x] One Instance option ```tclock -i```
   - Quickly get the time